 Papers are limited to a length of 4 pages (including all material) and must be formatted with the same rules as IRC papers.
 It is acceptable if portions of the thesis work have been published or submitted for publication.
 Since the submission is limited to 4 pages, it does not constitute a duplicate submission to IRC.
 Accepted papers will be included in IRC proceedings.

 The review of submissions will include, but are not limited to, the following factors: (1) the merit of the proposed research, (2) where you stand in the PhD program, and (3) diversity of backgrounds and topics.

 The program committee will give priorities to candidates who have a clearly developed idea and who still have time to be influenced by participating in the PhD Workshop.

 Attendance and Registration Requirements

-Because the conference will be held with a hybrid model, no physical attendance is required.
-Authors are allowed to register at the virtual student rate.
+Considering the travel budget, virtual attendance is allowed for PhD workshop papers.
 The conference may waive the registration on a case by case basis.